joeFong/nodejs-backend-exam/README.md

 1. routes are organized in routes directory.
 2. gameController is responsible for CRUD functionality and more.
 For the purpose of this exercise it does the minimum, which is getting game history, creating a game, and getting game analysis.
 3. the game model is in the models directory.
 4. .env file contains environment constants needed for DB connection.
+Normally this would be gitignored.
+This exercise is an exception.
 I have allowed all connections for mongodb but if connection is not working I can add yours.
 5. This was a really fun exercise.
 Thank you.

 ## Goal